-While anxiety can be normal in moderation, but when it is continual or overwhelming it starts to creep into the territory of an anxiety disorder.
+While anxiety can be normal in moderation, when it is continual or overwhelming, it starts to creep into the territory of an anxiety disorder.

 People with anxiety disorders can engage in catastrophic thinking by over-predicting the negative consequences of certain life events.
 It is quite crucial to acknowledge when the anxiety starts to take over and lead to catastrophizing.